Solution to Lawvere's first problem: a Grothendieck topos that has proper class many quotient topoi: Presheaf encoding of relational structures

-As we can take $\kappa$ arbitarary large, $\underline{\X}$ is unbounded for inhabited-topos-rigid $\X$.
+As we can take $\kappa$ arbitrary large, the cardinality of $\underline{\X}$ is unbounded for inhabited-topos-rigid $\X$.
 So, there exist (mutually non-isomorphic) proper class many inhabited-topos-rigid objects.
 The last part of this theorem follows from \cref{PropositionIsotopoiImpliesIsoobjects}. \memo{Yosasou~~} \end{proof}